fablabbcn/fablabbcn-legacy-web/_posts/workshops/2015-11-02-fab-textiles.md

 -laser cutter
 -3D printer
 -digital embroidery
--pother resources available in the Fab Lab.
+-other resources available in the Fab Lab.

 Materials for fabrication are included.